insin/nwb/README.md

 [![Travis][build-badge]][build]
 [![npm package][npm-badge]][npm]

-Provides projects templates and preconfigured - but configurable - tooling for developing:
+Provides project templates and preconfigured - but configurable - tooling for developing:

 * React apps
 * Reusable React component modules which will be published to npm